 ,

 Module A-E-FIN2

 Semester 4

 Duration of module 1 Semester

 Type of module Elective

 How frequently is the module offered Annually

-Admission requirements Successful completion of the core module Mandatory Internship I
+Admission require- ments Successful completion of the core module Mandatory Internship I

 Transferability of the module to other programmes None; available for exchange students

 Level Bachelor

-Responsible professor / Module coordinator Prof. Dr. Sebastian Bunnenberg Building 5, Room 211, phone 07121/271-3138 sebastian.bunnenberg@reutlingen-university.de
+Responsible profes- sor/Module coordina- tor Prof. Dr. Sebastian Bunnenberg Building 5, Room 211, phone 07121/271-3138 sebastian.bunnenberg@reutlingen-university.de

+Lecturers Prof. Dr. Sebastian Bunnenberg

-Language of instruc- tion German
+Language of instruc- tion English

 Credits (ECTS) 5

 Total work load 150 (60 h contact hours, 90 h self study)

 Contact hours per week 4

-Examination/ Type of assessment Final one-hour exam (50%), group project with written project report (50%)
+Examination/Type of assessment Final one-hour exam (50%), group project with written project report (50%)

-Weighting of Grade within overall programme 5/192
+Weighting of Grade within overall pro- gramme 5/192

-Learning outcomes After the successful completion of the module the students should have developed the following competences:
+Learning outcomes After the successful completion of the module the students should have developed the following competences

+Professional competences: Students are able to economically describe the business models of

-industries.
-They understand and are apply to apply essential management and regulation insights within these industries in decisions about these parameters.
-Methodological competences: Students are able to understand and apply essential stochastic models to quantify default risk and underwriting risk.
-This includes models used for internal control as well as for regulatory purposes.
-Social competences: Students are able to discuss about and decide on complex quantitative problems in banking and insurance as a member of a non-hierarchical management team.
-Personal competences: Students are able quantify stochastic future events and deal with the resulting risk in business decisions.
-Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4: Students learn about the complex and abstract business models of banks and insurers, student are able to better understand and negotiate according contracts as customers of these industries.
-Furthermore, they acquire essential knowledge and skills for further studies of or a career in banking and insurance.
+banks.
+Students are able to understand their specific income statements and balance sheets.
+They can describe the most important internal parameters and external developments, which determine the financial success of banks.
+They understand and are apply to apply essential management and regulation insights for banks and are able to decide about essential business parameters, such as interest rates and capital structure.
+Methodological competences: Students are able to understand and apply essential models used to quantify interest rate risk, liquidity risk, and default risk in banks.
+This includes models used for internal control as well as those used for regulatory purposes.
+Social competences: Students are able to discuss about and decide on complex quantitative managerial problems in bank management as a member of a non-hierarchical management team.
+Personal competences: Students are able to quantify stochastic future events and deal with the complex business decisions that affect multiple outcomes.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4: Students learn about the complex and abstract business models of banks, students are able to better understand and negotiate according contracts as customers of banks.
+Furthermore, they acquire essential knowledge and skills for further studies of or a career in banking.
 CG 5: Students learn to use capital market data in decision processes, such as interest rate decisions of banks and investment decisions on financial markets.
-Contents/ Indicative syllabus This course teaches elemental insights into the business models as well as the management of banks and insurers: Banks' and insurers' business model from an economic perspective Relevance of banks and insurers for the overall economy Income statement and balance sheet structure of banks and insurers Specific parameters of banks' profitability - Contribution margin and maturity margin - Modelling and hedging credit risk Specific parameters of life insurers' profitability - Interest guarantees - Investment return Specific parameter of nonlife insurers' profitability - Underwriting risk - Reinsurance Teaching and learning methodology 50% of the course will be held as a weekly lecture of hours throughout the semester.
-The other 50% of the course will take place as block course in which students will apply the material from the lecture in a business simulation game.
-Miscellaneous n/a
+Contents/Indicative syllabus This course teaches elemental insights into the business models as well as the management of banks and insurers: Banks' business model from an economic perspective Relevance of banks for the overall economy Income statement and balance sheet structure of banks Specific parameters of banks' profitability - Contribution margin and maturity margin - Modelling and hedging interest rate risk Specific parameters of banks' profitability International bank regulation

-Preparatory reading:

-- Baule, R. (2019): Finanzwirtschaftliches Bankmanagement Bankkalkulation, Risikomanagement und Regulierung, Schäffer-Poeschel: Stuttgart. - Hull, J. C. (2016).
+Teaching and learning methodology 50% of the course will be held as a weekly lecture in the first half of the semester.
+The other 50% of the course will take place as block course in which students apply the material from the lecture in a business simulation game.
+Miscellaneous n/a Indicative reading list Preparatory reading: Baule, R. (2019): Finanzwirtschaftliches Bankmanagement - Bankkal- kulation, Risikomanagement und Regulierung, Schäffer-Poeschel: Stuttgart.
+Hull, J. C. (2016).
 Risikomanagement: Banken, Versicherungen und andere Finanzinstitutionen (4.
 Auflage).
-Pearson. - Zweifel, P., & Eisen, R. (2012).
-Insurance Economics.
-Springer.

-Further literature is provided during the lecture.
+Pearson.
+In-depth reading: Further literature is provided during the lecture.